nvsaleev/bmo/README.md

 ## InfluxDB and Redis

+InfluxDB and Redis implement event driven communication betwen the pricing engine and the fronteds.
+For example, frontend may react to new pricing data event and pricing engine may react ot new parameter updates event.

 `InfluxDB` is a time series database that supports heavy write loads.
 It also provides monitoring and query capabilities to the pricing team.
 The dashoard is available at `http://localhost:8086/`.
-A high number of tickers can create cardinality and performance issues, especially versions priot to 3.0.
-Query limitation can create chalanges for complex fincial analysis.
-Additionally, the trading team is likely to be more familiar with tradional time-series databases like KDB+.
+A high number of tickers can create cardinality and performance issues, especially versions prior to 3.0.
+Query limitations can create chalanges for complex fincial analysis.
+Additionally, the trading team is likely to be more familiar with tradional financial time-series databases like KDB+.

 `Redis` is an in-memory data store that supports a queue used to push real-time parameter updates to the pricing engine.
 I also use it to store stock parameters, but, in production, it would be stored in a RDBMS.